 The Customer Satisfaction Score lets you know how good a particular interaction a customer had with your brand.
 This could be a purchase, resolved ticket, or testing a new feature.
 This kind of survey should be triggered by that particular event.

 Your Customer Effort Score gives insight into how easy or difficult performing certain tasks is for your customer.
 This is also a great way to evaluate your customer service.

 A Product Market Fit survey gives you information about how you should tweak your product to better satisfy the market's needs.
 It also lets you know what you are doing right.

 A Saas product needs to be evolving.
 It is never truly finished, and customers expect you to keep adding new features and functionalities.

-The only way to do it well is by asking for feedback from customers who are actually engaged with your product.
+The only way to do it well is by asking for in-app feedback from customers who are actually engaged with your product.

 You can also ask respondents to let you know what features or functionalities they feel are missing.
 The best product team won’t be as creative here as people who use your product or service daily.

 A short feature microsurvey can help you make product decisions backed by actionable data.

 Information Collection Microsurveys